Dusun language: Personal pronouns

 Tindal Dusun has a Philippine-type focus system of syntax that makes one particular noun phrase in a sentence the most prominent.
-This prominent, focused noun phrase does not need to be the subject or the agent of the clause.
-In clauses with pronouns, the verbal morphology and the pronoun both indicate focus.
-If the verb carries actor focus morphology, the actor of the clause will therefore be a nominative pronoun (or, rarely, an emphatic pronoun).
-Any other noun phrase in the clause will necessarily take pronouns from a different set, as only one noun phrase can be in focus in any given clause.
+The prominent or focused noun (or noun phrase) is not necessarily the subject or the agent.
+In clauses with pronouns, both the pronoun as well as the verbal morphology carry indication of focus.
+If the verbal morphology carries actor-focus, the clause's actor will be a nominative pronoun - or rarely an emphatic pronoun.
+Any other noun phrase in the clause must take pronouns from a different set, as only one noun phrase can be the focus of a clause.